 Full Grid Control

-Best mining software provides users with broad control over grid files.
+Mining software provides users with broad control over grid files.
 With this software, users can create isopach maps for structural geology, compute capacities for inventory management or derivatives for terrain analysis.
 The software helps users in completely understanding their underlying data.

 Best mining software allows users to edit contour lines down and make them accurate.
 The grid editor enables users to instantly alter contour lines by modifying the fundamental grid file.